We would love to welcome your organisation into the Community of the Cross of Nails.

 The Community of the Cross of Nails (CCN) is a Christian network of churches, charities, training organisations and schools who, drawn together by the story of Coventry Cathedral, share a common commitment to working and praying for peace, justice and reconciliation, through:

 - Learning to live with difference and celebrate diversity

 - Building a culture of peace

 We aim to be organic network of partners with no centralised structure, although we operate under the authority and direction of Coventry Cathedral, its Dean and chapter.
-Day to day policy and programme development is led by the Reconciliation Ministry Team, directed by the Canon Director for Reconciliation Ministry.
+Day to day policy and programme development is led by the Reconciliation Ministry Team.

 We nurture our commitment to working and praying for peace, justice and reconciliation among our network through mutual support, fellowship, occasional joint action and the invitation to a common discipline in the Coventry Way.